 2.13 After Tack ― A film defect, in which the painted surface having once reached a tack-free stage, subsequently develops a sticky condition.

-2.14 After Thickening ― See ‘thickening’.
+2.14 After Thickening ― See ‘thickening’

 2.15 Ageing ― Change, if any, occurring in a coating on standing under defined conditions at or near ambient temperature.